dmccreary/microsims/docs/sims/template-with-sound-and-slider/template-with-sound-and-slider.md

 // and a slider with label/info

+// Base class for the p5.js demo with sound and slider
+// Base class for the p5.js demo with sound and slider
 // Base class for the p5.js demo with sound and slider class DemoTemplate {
   constructor(title, sliderLabel) {
     this.title = title;